ObjectOrientedMindset/2DRPGSFML/README.md

 #Description

-This repo was to learn programming in general feel free to use and improve.
+This repo was for learn low level programming in general feel free to use and improve.